sadleb/braven-platform2/README.md

 We also have the pry and rescue gems so that you can break and debug code.
 Here is an example for how to debug a spec that is throwing an exception.
     bundle exec rescue rspec spec/a_failing_spec.rb --format documentation

-**TODO:** talk about pry and other dev and troubleshooting techniques.

 ### Accessibility testing